ncatlab/nlab-content/pages/5131.md

 Prop. \ref{CartesianProductOfSimplicialSetsIsComponentwise}
-means in particular that a [[simplex]] of the form $(s_\alpha(x), s_\beta(y) \in K \times L$ may be non-degenerate even though its two components are degenerate (see the archetypical Example \ref{NonDegenerateSimplicesInSimplicialSquare} below).
+means in particular that a [[simplex]] of the form $(s_\alpha(x), s_\beta(y) \in K \times L$ may be non-degenerate even though its two components are each degenerate (see the archetypical Example \ref{NonDegenerateSimplicesInSimplicialSquare} below).

 Indeed, the proposition says that the degenerate simplices in $K \times L$ are precisely those such that their two simplex-components in $K$ and $L$, respectively, are in the image of the *same* degeneracy map $\alpha = \beta$.